The Blank Page

 But yet not for I don’t know how many techniques I should be including in this article. too many and the thing might as well be its own book wish I had some pizza.
 Shouldn’t write these articles during lunch time.

 That’s enough of that.
-The key is to not stress about anything, but to keep the pen moving.
+The key is to keep the pen moving.
 Write whatever words come into your head.
 If none come, create them.

 Technique 3: The Conversation